AliasgarSabunwala/aliasgarsabun/README.md

 👋 Hi there,
 - I'm
-     - A Software Developer,
+     - App Developer,
      - Competitive Programmer,
      - CTF Payer,
-     - Security Researcher,
+     - Cyber Security Researcher,
-     - Security-related Content Writer, and
+     - Cyber Security Content Writer

-     - have good knowledge of Web technologies in Front-end and
-     - good enough at Web designing also.
+     Along with that,
-     - Along with that I'm a team player and
+     - I'm a team player and
      - have great leadership qualities and
      - believes in working together by taking everyone together as a team and always there to show up as and when required.